ahmedcodein/word_guesser/README.md

     go to game_status

 letter_is_correct:
-    if guessed_letter is in wrong_letter_container:
+    if guessed_letter is in correct_letter_container:
         print out "You have already chosen this letter
     else:
-        append the letter to the wrong_letter_container
+        append the letter to the correct_letter_container
     go to game_status

 game_status

-    - if the length of the correct_letter_container is equal to word length:
+    - if the length of the wrong_letter_container is equal to word length:
 	    - display: Bad luck, you lost this time
 	    - go to restart_the_game
     - if the length of the correct_letter_container is equal to word length: